SAP/ui5-webcomponents/docs/4-development/08-templates.md

 ## Events

 Event handlers are attached with the convention `onEventName`.
 Any property that starts with `on` is treated as an event handler and the rest of the string is taken as the event name.
-Standard DOM events are correctly converted from PascalCase do the DOM event name.
+Standard DOM events are correctly converted from PascalCase to the DOM event name.

 ```
 onClick -> click